destinmcmurry/happy-router-web/README.md

 # happy-router-web

-a web app that when given a location and time frame generates a route of nearby happy hours!
+a web app that when given a location and time frame generates an optimal route of nearby happy hours!

 # future features

 - extra filters including price, type of place (lounge, japanese, etc), and type of happy hour (food / drink / both)

+- ability to star single bar/restaurants from a route and shuffle the remaining openings

 - user ability to save routes to their profile and share routes with friends via text